 As the Christmas season began in December 1921, the yuletide lyrics “all is calm, all is bright” rang hollow along Exchange Avenue on the North Side.
 Union workers of the two packing plants had walked out on strike, idling 95 percent of the plants’ workforce.
 Picketers walked their lines outside the two plants.
-Swift and Armour countered by hiring nonunion workers to keep the packing plants running.
+Swift and Armour countered by hiring nonunion workers to keep the packing plants operating.

 One of those nonunion workers was Fred D. Rouse, listed in the 1920 city directory as “(c), lab”: an African-American laborer.
 City directories identified African Americans with a “(c)” for “colored” until 1924.
 Rouse lived southeast of downtown in the African-American downtown of the early twentieth century.
 Rouse was born in Texas in 1868, but his parents, born in Mississippi, quite possibly had been slaves.

 About 4:30 p.m. on December 6 as Fred Rouse left work (for the record: Rouse was fifty-three, not thirty-five, and worked at Swift, not Armour), he had to walk the gauntlet of picketers along Exchange Avenue.
 The Star-Telegram on December 7 described what happened next as “rioting” between union and nonunion partisans as Rouse was “roughly manhandled by a throng” of picketers.
 The Dallas Morning News said two picketing butchers—brothers Tom and Tracey Maclin—“accosted” Rouse.
 Rouse drew a pistol and shot the brothers.
 Tom was seriously wounded; Tracey was slightly wounded.
 The two brothers were hospitalized.
 Rouse was arrested by Niles City police officers, but angry strikers “wrested” Rouse from police custody and beat him “into insensibility,” the Star-Telegram wrote.
 “Stamped, beaten, stabbed, and left for dead,” the Dallas Morning News wrote.
 The angry strikers threw Rouse’s body into a wagon.
 The Dallas Morning News reported that Niles City Deputy Police Chief G. H. Tiller said he had thought Rouse was dead.
 A justice of the peace was called to hold an inquest.
 As an ambulance was transporting Rouse to a mortuary, attendants were startled when Rouse suddenly “rose up.”
 He was taken into a nearby drugstore for first aid and then rushed to City-County Hospital.
-(Niles City was the tiny incorporated enclave that enclosed the stockyards and packing plants.)
+(Niles City was the tiny incorporated enclave that encompassed the stockyards and packing plants.)

 The days of December 7-10 were the calm between the storms.
 A court ordered an injunction to halt picketing at Armour.
 Picketing at Swift continued but was peaceful.
 Each side claimed to be winning the labor-management standoff.
 The Dallas Morning News in a brief on December 9 reported on the condition of the two Maclin brothers and Fred Rouse.
 The district attorney was delaying filing charges against Rouse pending Tom Maclin’s condition.
 If Tom Maclin died, Rouse would be charged with murder.
 If Tom Maclin recovered, Rouse would be charged with attempted murder.